Site icon Our Breathing Planet

 Flying Duck Orchid Physical Description

-The remarkable Flying Duck Orchid certainly merits appreciation.
-It does not do so, however, due to phsycial size.
+The remarkable Flying Duck Orchid certainly merits its due measure of appreciation.
+It does not do so, however, due to sheer phsycial size.
 That’s because this variety of orchid, while fascinating, isn’t a large member of the genus.
 In point of fact, it’s fairly small, compared to some of its kin.

-Its size also varies significantly between individuals.
-Surprisingly, it further seems to do so fully independent of environmental conditions.
+The plants’ size also varies significantly between individuals.
+Surprisingly, it additionally seems to do so fully independent of local environmental conditions.
 Vertical height ranges from around 8 – 20 in (20.3 – 50.8 cm).
-Specimens from both ends of this range may appear beside each other.
+Specimens from both ends of this range sometimes appear beside each other.

-The single stalk it produces develops as relatively thin, and typically a pale green in color.
+The single stalk this marvel produces develops as relatively thin, and typically shows a pale green in color.
 From the base of this feature, a single leaf grows.
-This foliage develops as narrow and lance-shaped, and displays a dark reddish color.
+This foliage develops as quite narrow and lance-shaped, and displays a dark reddish color.
 It also averages 2 – 5 in (5 – 12.7 cm) in length.

-Despite its seeming fragility, the thin stalk usually supports up to 5 of the intriguing flowers.
+Despite its seeming fragility, the thin stalk usually supports up to an impressive total of 5 of the intriguing flowers.
 These average 0.8 – 1 in (2 – 2.5 cm) in length, and show a reddish-brown hue.
 Sometimes, however, these blooms appear as a greenish shade, along with numerous dark spots.

 Flying Duck Orchid Distribution, Habitat, and Ecology

-Unfortunately, the stunning Flying Duck Orchid evolved as native to a limited section of the globe.
+Unfortunately, the stunning Flying Duck Orchid evolved as native to an extremely limited section of the surface of the globe.
 Like many other fascinating plants, that’s the region now known as Australia.
 Even there, though, this wonder of nature only appears in a few regions of similar nature.

-More specifically, it grows in parts of New South Wales, Queensland, Victoria, South Australia, and the island state of Tasmania.
+More specifically, this botanical beauty only grows in parts of New South Wales, Queensland, Victoria, South Australia, and the island state of Tasmania.
 Even within these regions, however, it possesses highly specific habitat requirements.
 This characteristic also severely limits its expansion.

-The vast majority of specimens develop in areas of either swampy or coastal shrubland, eucalyptus woodlands, or heathland.
-It also typically appears near the coastline.
-A small percentage of individual specimens do sometimes appear at higher altitudes, though.
+The vast majority of observed specimens develop in areas consisting of either swampy or coastal shrubland, eucalyptus woodlands, or heathland.
+It also typically appears in proximity to the coastline.
+A small percentage of individual specimens do sometimes appear at higher altitudes.

-It’s not simply passive throughout this process, however.
-In an amazing evolutionary develoment, the plant actually moves to facilitate the process.
-As the visiting sawfly moves, the neck-like structure actually snaps shut, and with surprising speed, trapping it!
+It does not simply remain passive throughout this process, however.
+In a truly amazing evolutionary develoment, the plant actually moves to facilitate the process.
+As the visiting sawfly moves, the neck-like structure actually snaps shut, and with relatively surprising speed, trapping it!

-Check out our other articles on 4 Refreshingly Remarkable Rivers, Bonnethead Shark, Oribi, Postojna Cave, Mormon Metalmark, Hyacinth Macaw, Anegada groud iguana
+Check out our other articles on 4 Refreshingly Remarkable Rivers, Bonnethead Shark, Oribi, Postojna Cave, Mormon Metalmark, Socotra Dragon Tree, Hyacinth Macaw, Anegada groud iguana

 Exit mobile version